redotvideo/pluto/README.md

 ## Welcome 💜

 Welcome!
 We're the team behind [Haven](https://haven.run/), a platform for fine-tuning LLMs.
-We realized that many of our users lack datasets for fine-tuning LLMs, which is why we built Pluto.
-Pluto is a library that makes it easy to generate fine-tuning datasets for LLMs.
+We realized that many of our users lack datasets for fine-tuning LLMs, which is why we built Pluto, a library for synthetic data generation with LLMs.
 Here's what you can do with it:

 - Overcome repetitiveness and make your data highly diverse using topic trees
 - Run multiple sampling requests in parallel to speed up data generation